 A DMP is similar to an MRM, in that it usually includes a DAM, budget/co-op management, template customization and integrations.
 It focuses less on brand management and more on marketing collateral creation, however.
 Materials housed in a DMP can be shared digitally or ordered from an external print shop and are accessible by a variety of individuals such as sales, operations, and local marketers.

 When one of these systems is implemented within an organization, it may take on a variation of one of these names to internal teams, such as a digital asset library or a marketing resource center.

 Because there are many similarities in these systems, it’s important to know exactly what you want a BMS to accomplish.
 Not having a thorough understanding of your organization’s needs and what features each system offers can lead to a larger and more costly system than necessary, which ultimately hurts your bottom line and reduces efficiencies.

-The S4 Marketing Resource Center (S4 MRC) from Suttle-Straus is a customizable MRM system that can accommodate multi-brand marketing and allow collateral to be customized by its users.
-However, it also combines the DMP model, in that materials housed in the S4 MRC can be printed or accessed digitally.
+A customized brand portal by Suttle-Straus is a MRM system that can accommodate multi-brand marketing and allow collateral to be customized by its users.
+However, it also combines the DMP model, in that materials housed in the portal can be printed or accessed digitally.

-What sets the S4 MRC apart from other MRM systems or DMPs, however, is it’s native integration with Suttle-Straus’ superior in-house manufacturing.
-Posters, direct mailers, business cards, and more are created seamlessly from automated workflows originating in the S4 MRC.
+What sets our brand portals apart from other MRM systems or DMPs, however, is it’s native integration with Suttle-Straus’ superior in-house manufacturing.
+Posters, direct mailers, business cards, and more are created seamlessly from automated workflows originating in the portal.
 This can greatly reduce the time to market and an organization’s need to manage multiple vendors.
-The S4 MRC also takes things a step further with its fulfillment capabilities, making it truly a one-stop shop for marketing resource management.
+Our customized brand portals also take things a step further with fulfillment capabilities, making them truly a one-stop shop for marketing resource management.